 follows the same principle.

-The geologic history of the area is similar to that given
+The geologic history of the area is similar to

 above for the Hudson River.
 Here surface layers of rock were simply

 folded into long ridges as opposed to the fracturing in the Taconic

 Mountains.
 Again, a long period of erosion followed the original

 mountain building, and a nearly flat surface resulted.
 The Delaware